PrincetonUniversity/SPEC/compilation_instructions.md

 >[!TIP]
 >The line numbers in error messages correspond to the macro-expanded code

-the macros are defined in src/macros
+The macros are defined in `src/macros`